While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 How Do You Train Rhomboids With Dumbbells?

 To train the rhomboids with dumbbells, perform exercises such as reverse dumbbell flys, prone lateral raises, one-arm dumbbell rows, and inverted rows.
-Start with light weight and gradually increase the weight as you progress.
+Start with a light weight and gradually increase the weight as you progress.

 What Happens When You Have Weak Rhomboids?